mmsaki/nft-trading-analysis/README.md

 6. [Contributors](#contributors)

 ## Summary of interests and intent
-* Our project is to uncover patterns in NFT trading sales.
+* Our project uncovers patterns in NFT trading sales.
 * We'll examine relationships between types of:
     * art and customers
     * purchase prices and timeatamps